caseyng/LUPES/LUPES_Whitepaper.md

     * 0.0: No discernible output format is implied or requested.
 Output would be completely unstructured or nonsensical regarding format.

 ### PSV Sub-Metrics (Focus on Validity, Feasibility, and Outcome Appropriateness)
 These metrics assess fundamental aspects of the user prompt's request that determine its validity, feasibility for an LLM to yield a reliable outcome, and appropriateness.
-A score of 0.0 in any PSV sub-metric indicates a fundamental and critical failure on that dimension, which, via the geometric mean formula, results in a Composite PSV Score of 0.0 and thus an Overall Score of 0.0.
+A score of 0.0 in any PSV sub-metric indicates a fundamental and critical failure on that dimension, which, via the geometric mean formula, results in a Weighted Product PSV Score of 0.0 and thus an Overall Score of 0.0.
 Scores > 0.0 reflect varying degrees of partial validity/appropriateness.

 1. Conceptual Coherence (CC)